crs222i/CoTune/README.md

 ## RQ Supplementary

-RQ_supplementary contains the specific supplementary files for RQ3.
+rqSupplementary contains the specific supplementary files for RQ3.